JasonvanBrackel/asp-classic-to-containers/giving-new-life-to-legacy-software-with-windows-server-containers-and-kubernetes.md

 8. Under Site name, Click Select and select the ASP-Pool we just created
 ![Select App-Pool](./12-select-pool.png)

 9. Select the path where you put the chat app.
-Make sure the [IUSR user](https://docs.microsoft.com/en-us/iis/get-started/planning-for-security/understanding-built-in-user-and-group-accounts-in-iis) has access to this path. and click OK.
+Make sure the [IUSR user](https://docs.microsoft.com/en-us/iis/get-started/planning-for-security/understanding-built-in-user-and-group-accounts-in-iis) has access to this path.
+Click OK.
 ![Website Settings](./13-site-settings.png)

 If your permissions are setup correctly you'll be able to navigate to the chat page.